The Voice (Australian TV series)

 The Voice is an Australian singing competition television series.
 It premiered on the Nine Network on 14 April 2012, before moving to the Seven Network in 2021.
 Based on the original Dutch singing competition The Voice of Holland, and part of The Voice franchise, its first nine seasons aired on the Nine Network, with its tenth season commencing on the Seven Network on 8 August 2021.

-The show aims to find currently unsigned singing talent (solo or duets, professional and amateur) contested by aspiring singers aged 15 or older, drawn from public auditions.
+The show aims to find currently unsigned singing talent (solo or duets, professional and amateur) contested by aspiring singers aged 12 or older, drawn from public auditions.
 The winners receive a recording contract with Universal Music Australia or EMI Music Australia, as well as A$100,000 and other prizes.
-Winners of the fourteen seasons have been: Karise Eden, Harrison Craig, Anja Nissen, Ellie Drennan, Alfie Arcuri, Judah Kelly, Sam Perry, Diana Rouvas, Chris Sebastian, Bella Taylor Smith, Lachie Gill, Tarryn Stokes, Reuben De Melo, and Alyssa Delpopolo.
+Winners of the fifteen seasons have been: Karise Eden, Harrison Craig, Anja Nissen, Ellie Drennan, Alfie Arcuri, Judah Kelly, Sam Perry, Diana Rouvas, Chris Sebastian, Bella Taylor Smith, Lachie Gill, Tarryn Stokes, Reuben De Melo, Alyssa Delpopolo, and Yung Milla.

-The series employs a panel of four coaches who critique the artists' performances and guide their teams of selected artists through the remainder of the season.
+The series employs a panel of coaches who critique the artists' performances and guide their teams of selected artists through the remainder of the season.
 They also compete to ensure that their act wins the competition, thus making them the winning coach.
-The original panel featured Delta Goodrem, Joel Madden, Seal and Keith Urban; the panel for the most recent fourteenth season featured Kate Miller-Heidke, Ronan Keating, Richard Marx, and Melanie C. Other judges from previous seasons include Ricky Martin, Kylie Minogue, will.i.am, Benji Madden, Jessie J, Joe Jonas, Guy Sebastian, Kelly Rowland, Boy George, Rita Ora, Jessica Mauboy, Jason Derulo, LeAnn Rimes, and Adam Lambert.
+The original panel featured Delta Goodrem, Joel Madden, Seal and Keith Urban; the panel for the most recent fifteenth season featured Kate Miller-Heidke, Ronan Keating, Richard Marx, Melanie C, and Tones and I. Other judges from previous seasons include Ricky Martin, Kylie Minogue, will.i.am, Benji Madden, Jessie J, Joe Jonas, Guy Sebastian, Kelly Rowland, Boy George, Rita Ora, Jessica Mauboy, Jason Derulo, LeAnn Rimes, and Adam Lambert.